aolney/jupyterlab-blockly-python-extension/README.md

 > [!WARNING]
-> Currently there appears to be a conflict between the Python and R extensions, so we recommend that only one be installed at a time.
+> 1. Currently there appears to be a conflict between the Python and R extensions, so we recommend that only one be installed at a time.
+> 2. See `environment.yml` for required versions of other packages

 ## Requirements